Wangyin18/hello-world/README.md

 # hello-world
 It is my first try.
 I want to be a political scientist.
-Now I am studying at LSE
+Now I am studying at LSE.
+And I will be a Ph.D. student at Durham.